volodymyrhudyma/blog/content/blog/2020-05-25-how-to-clone-an-object-in-javascript.md

 Choosing the right method depends on what would you like to achieve.

-Before we start with listing the most popular methods and providing use cases for each and every of them, let's quickly remind ourselves what is **shallow** and **deep** copy and the differences between them:
+Before we start with listing the most popular methods and providing use cases for each and every of them, let's quickly remind ourselves what is **shallow** and **deep** copy and the differences between them.

 ## Shallow copy